Junior Summer Course

 Course Overview

-• You are welcome to join us on this residential summer course.
+• You are welcome to join us on our residential summer school.
 We combine a first-class education with an integrated social and activity programme to produce a unique study abroad experience.

-• The summer academic program is focused around language learning and British Life and Culture. (though other courses may be available upon request).
-Students typically study for 3 hours each day and their learning is supplemented by an activity from our extensive social program, which ranges from a sport or enrichment activity to a visit to a local place of interest such as Lavenham, a beautiful old market town.
-Traditionally, enrichment activities include; arts and crafts, music and drama, etc.
+• The summer academic program is focused around learning English as well as British Life and Culture (though other courses may be available upon request).
+Students typically study for 3 hours each day and their learning is supplemented by an activity from our extensive social program, which ranges from sports, arts and crafts, visits to places in Cambridge, etc.

-• Students also undertake a project during their time with us and they participate in a full evening program which could range from a quiz or games night to a student show, which is entirely student led.
-There are numerous sports facilities including an outdoor-heated swimming pool, an astroturf pitch, a golf course, tennis courts and football pitches.
+• Students also participate in a full evening program which could range from a quiz or games night to a student show, which is entirely student led.

-• The facilities at Old Buckenham Hall School are excellent and help supplement one of our core values which is that learning should be student-centered and multi-faceted.
-Our weekend trips to places of interest, including London and Cambridge, help supplement cultural learning.
+• The facilities at St Mary’s School are excellent and help supplement one of our core values which is that learning should be student-centered and multi-faceted.
+Our weekend trips to places of interest, including London and Oxford, help supplement cultural learning.

 • There is a Student Services Manager who students can discuss any issues with on a daily basis.